anitaarubi/EHR/README.md

 - Flask: Web framework for building the app.
 - MySQL: Database for storing patient and doctor data.
 - Werkzeug: Password hashing and security.
-- Gmail SMTP: For sending password reset emails.
+- Yagmail: For sending password reset emails.
 - HTML/CSS/JavaScript: Frontend for the application.